luissilva1044894/FlaskPyrezAPI/README.md

 ### Requirements
 - [Access](https://pyrez.readthedocs.io/en/stable/gettingstarted.html#registration "Form access to Hi-Rez Studios API") to Hi-Rez Studios API.
 - [Bot Token - Discord](https://discordapp.com/developers/applications/me) - In order to run the bot, you'll have to provide your own token, provided by Discord.
+See [here](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) for a tutorial on creating a Discord bot account.

 ### Support
 For support using Pyrez, please join the official [*support server*](